tros01/tros01/README.md

 **Toolbox**: R, tidyverse, tidyverts, httr2, rvest, zoo, trends.

-**Results**: We have found visual traces of a development in extreme precipitation patterns but no statistical significance.
+**Results**: We have found visual traces of a development in extreme precipitation patterns but no statistical significance with the exception of the total count of very wet days and total precipitation on very wet days.
+However, these two indices also fail to clear the 5% threshold of significance after adjustment for multiple hypotheses.

 ## Certification